rahiltariq07/learn-html-css-javascript/README.md

 # learn-html-css-javascript

-I am learning html, css and javascript from tutorials
+I am learning HTML, css and javascript from tutorials